Overwatch League signs six more teams from China to Washington D.C.

 The new owner groups include:

-- Aquilini Group — A diversified family business that owns the National Hockey League’s Vancouver Canucks and Rogers Arena, and manages a global conglomerate portfolio will operate the team in Vancouver, Canada.
+- Aquilini Group: a diversified family business that owns the National Hockey League’s Vancouver Canucks and Rogers Arena, and manages a global conglomerate portfolio will operate the team in Vancouver, Canada.

-- Bilibili — A leading online entertainment company for young people in China, covering a wide array of genres and media formats including: videos, live broadcasting, and mobile games will operate the team in Hangzhou, China.
+- Bilibili: a leading online entertainment company for young people in China, covering a wide array of genres and media formats including: videos, live broadcasting, and mobile games will operate the team in Hangzhou, China.

-- DM Esports — A global company focused on esports entertainment and investments will operate the team in Paris, France.
+- DM Esports: a global company focused on esports entertainment and investments will operate the team in Paris, France.

-- Huya — A leading game livestreaming platform in China will operate the team in Chengdu, China.
+- Huya: a leading game livestreaming platform in China will operate the team in Chengdu, China.

-- OverActive Media — An integrated company delivering esports and video game entertainment to the Canadian market will operate the team in Toronto, Canada.
+- OverActive Media: an integrated company delivering esports and video game entertainment to the Canadian market will operate the team in Toronto, Canada.

-- Washington Esports Ventures — A sports organization founded to build and promote esports enterprises will operate the team in Washington, D.C.
+- Washington Esports Ventures: a sports organization founded to build and promote esports enterprises will operate the team in Washington, D.C.

 “The Overwatch League’s inaugural season was a great success,” said Bobby Kotick, CEO of Activision Blizzard, in a statement.
 “This past season alone, fans spent 160 million hours watching the leading Overwatch players in the world compete.
 We are thrilled to add six new outstanding team owners from Europe, China, and North America to our Overwatch League ownership group.
 We now have 20 of the very best owners in professional sports.”